TeamNexus/android_device_samsung_zerolteduo/README.md

-# Device Tree for the Samsung Galaxy S6 Edge International/India (SM-G925F/I)
+# Device Tree for the Samsung Galaxy S6 Edge International Dual-SIM (SM-G925FD)

 -> Work In Progress. <-